-For many years, IFRA has adopted policies to increase consumer trust in fragrance and increase transparency
+For many years, IFRA has adopted policies and programs to increase consumer trust in fragrance and increase transparency.

 The IFRA Code of Practice commits all IFRA members to comply with applicable laws and adopt good operating practices.
 It also obliges members to abide by the IFRA Standards, our safe use program that bans, limits or sets criteria for the use of certain ingredients, based on scientific evidence and consumer insights.